 You save the income/withholding taxes (23% - 46%) on every expense you pay through the FSA, depending on your tax bracket.
 FSAs can save you thousands of dollars over the long term.

 There are separate FSAs for health care expenses and dependent day care expenses.
 FSAs are authorized and regulated by section 125 and 129 of the Internal Revenue Code.
 Health care FSAs follow the definition of medical care as state in Code 213.

 Annual Election Amount

-NOTE: The Patient Protection and Affordable Care Act (PPACA) caps the maximum annual election under a Health Care FSA at $2,500 beginning on January 1, 2013.
-The maximum annual election for a dependent daycare FSA will remain at $5,000.
-(Reform Update)
+NOTE: The Patient Protection and Affordable Care Act (PPACA) caps the maximum annual election under a health care FSA at $2,500 beginning on January 1, 2013.
+The maximum annual election for a dependent day care FSA will remain at $5,000.

-FSAs runs on a “plan year” which is a 12-month period in which you may elect a per paycheck amount or an annual election for the plan year’s time period.
+FSAs run on a plan year which is a 12-month period in which you may elect a per paycheck amount or an annual election for the plan year’s time period.
 Please note your plan year dates and when you are eligible to participate in the plan as you can only be reimbursed for service dates that occurred in your plan year or after your eligibility date into the plan.

 Grace Periods & Run-Out Periods

 Depending upon how your employer has set up their FSA program, you may or may not have a Grace Period or Run-Out Period.
 Refer to your Summary Plan Description (SPD) for details on your employer’s plan.